Toronto roof repair

 The shingles of the roof are the thin coats of plastic or asphalt that help protect the layers beneath and the wooden structure.
 They are very susceptible to rapid temperature changes as they can wrap and deform by raising their corners, or overtime they can get detached by the nails holding them in place, creating space for water to leak in.

-The first signs of water damage are always first noticed on the attic.
-Since the attic is the space created by the structure of the roof, any water that manages to slip through the shingles or tiling will first be noticed as a dark stain on the roof and if not taken care immediately mold will begin to grow.
+The first signs of water damage are always first noticed in the attic.
+Since the attic is the space created by the structure of the roof, any water that manages to slip through the shingles or tiling will first be noticed as a dark stain on the roof and if not taken care of immediately mold will begin to grow.

 The gutters are the metal or plastic tubes that collect the water that falls on your roof and channels it to the ground or sewers.
 They are prone to damage as they can get rusted, they can detach from the roof and leak water, or get clogged by leaves or other debris.